Operators#

 range operator#

-The range operator block checks if a value falls within a specified range.
-It returns either True or False.
+The range operator Boolean block reports whether a value falls within a specified range.

 • True – If the value is within the range.